Search models, users, collections, and posts

 ⚠️If you are using the H2S extruder, don't skip this part! bellow

-If you’re chasing top-tier print quality without breaking the bank, this DIY Bambulab H2D/P2S style of toolhead is a game-changer. — It’s modular, efficient, and full of smart upgrades.
+You’re chasing top-tier print quality without breaking the bank, this DIY Bambulab H2D/P2S style of toolhead is a game-changer. — It’s modular, efficient, and full of smart upgrades.

 ✅ Why Build One?

-• Compatible with H2S and A1 gear
+• Compatible with H2S and A1 extruder gears.

 📦 Materials (BOM) – Organized by Category